greipadmin/greip/README.md

-# Greip - Additional SWT Widget
+# Greip - Additional SWT Widgets
 Main repository for the Greip Project.
 The goal of this project is to propose new widgets for the SWT API.

 ## The widgets